Content from Introducing the Shell

 • Demonstrate how to use a specialized Unix tool (eg. h5ls) to inspect biological data in a specialized file format (example: AnnData with single cell RNAseq data)

-This bonus section provides some examples of how to use Unix for biology-specific tasks.
+This bonus section provides some examples using Unix command line tools for biology-specific tasks.

 Data wrangling using grep, pipes and file redirection